ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 You can use the string concatenation operator (``.``) to concatenate values::

 	{if segment_1 . '/' . segment_2 == 'site/index'}

+.. note:: When using the string concatenation operator be sure to surround it with whitespace.
+Consider that `foo.bar` is a valid variable while `foo . bar` indicates concatenation.

 Parentheses in Conditionals
 ===========================